philion/powerenv/man/powerenv-fetchurl.1.md

 OUTPUT
 ------

-*direnv fetchurl* outputs different content based on the argument.
+*powerenv fetchurl* outputs different content based on the argument.

 If the `integrity-hash` is being passed, it will output the path to the on-disk location, if the retrieval was successful.